ajaygunalan/mqtt_pub_sub/README.md

  2. Define the on_connect and on_message callbacks.
  3. Initialize the new instance of the Client class.
  4. Define the on_connect and on_message object of the client class with the callbacks defined above.
- 5. Establish the connection to the Broker with broker's IP, port no.(usually 1883) and stayawake time(Default=60).
+ 5. Establish the connection to the Broker with broker's IP, port no.(usually 1883) and stay awake time(Default=60).
  6. Start the loop.
  7. Then start publishing the message through one of the client over one of the topics.